YoussefAbdelmaksod/SurgicalAI/README.md

 This starts the web server at http://localhost:5000 where you can:
 - Upload surgical videos for analysis
 - View real-time analysis results
-- Access visualizations of detected phases, tools, and mistakes
+- Access visualizations of detected phases, tools, and potential mistakes

+**Note:** While the models have been trained, this prototype is intended for research purposes and should not be used for clinical decision-making without proper medical supervision.

 ### Processing Videos via Command Line